Docs

 middleware.ts

-const isDashboardRoute = createRouteMatcher(["/dashboard(.*)"])
+const isDashboardRoute = createRouteMatcher(['/dashboard(.*)'])

-export default clerkMiddleware((auth, request) => {
+export default clerkMiddleware(async (auth, request) => {

-if (isDashboardRoute(request)) auth().protect()
+if (isDashboardRoute(request)) await auth.protect()

 })